Administrative Assistant Resume Example and Writing Tips

 Administrative Assistant Keywords for Resumes

-Use these keywords and keyword phrases when writing administrative assistant resumes and cover letters to help ensure your application gets noticed by hiring managers.
+Use these keywords and keyword phrases when writing your resume and cover letter to help ensure your application gets noticed by hiring managers.

 - Controlling Expenses